ElijahKenneyGithub/FinalProjectCSProblemSolving/README.md

 If you display a new low / medium / high plot after having opened another, it will take down the previous plot and display the new one

-The 'Display Statistics' will not work until a low / medium / high plot has been been made
+The 'Display Statistics' will not work until a low / medium / high plot has been made